Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 **Reduced Attack Surface**
 This configuration provides maximum reduction in two crucial ways:

 1.)
 Elimination of the WAN Target: Removing the GUA from the WAN interface eliminates the easiest and most frequently targeted address on the router itself.
 If our router had a GUA, the ISP would have placed a route for that GUA into the global routing tables.
-The only way to engage the router is via the LLA, which is non-routable, or by attacking an internal host's GUA, which forces the traffic through the full `pf` rule set.
+The only way to engage the router is via the LLA, which is non-routable beyond the local link, or by attacking an internal host's GUA, which forces the traffic through the full `pf` rule set.
 This elimination is a genuine reduction in the target surface.

 The Hacker's View: Botnets sweep address blocks that are known to be routed through a major ISP (like FiOS).
 If they sweep the block containing the router's WAN GUA, the traffic finds its way directly to our router's WAN port.

 LLA-only WAN: Since our router doesn't configure a GUA on the WAN, the destination address is missing, and the packet is immediately dropped by the kernel.

 2.)
-Perfect PF Granularity: The remaining attack surface is the entire 2600:xxxx:yyyy:zzzz::/64 prefix, which is now entirely protected by a stateful firewall.
+Perfect PF Granularity: The remaining attack surface is the  2600:4040:AAAA:BBBB::/64 prefix, which is now entirely protected by a stateful firewall.
 Every single incoming connection requires a specific, explicit pass rule in our pf.conf.

-This is the key difference from typical consumer routers, which often have GUAs on both interfaces (and may expose ports by default).
+This is the key difference from typical consumer routers, which often have GUAs on both interfaces (and which may also expose ports by default).
 Our setup gives absolute control over the routing table and firewall.

 ## *But, a decent `pf.conf` could just as easily "block all" on a WAN with a GUA, right?
-So is the reduced attack surface merely an illusion?*
+So is the reduced attack surface merely an illusion or semantics?*

 It is true that a decent pf.conf rule set could simply:
 ```sh